vbeckley/prop13/index.md

 <br>

 <iframe src="https://victoriabeckley.github.io/prop13/difference.html" width="100%" height=500 title="Assessed Home Value by Neighborhood"></iframe>
-&emsp;Here we see that tax subsidy by neighborhood to see that some neighborhoods benefit disproportionately more than others, with Presidio Heights and Cow Hollow way above all other neighborhoods in the city.
+&emsp;Here the tax subsidy by neighborhood shows that some neighborhoods benefit disproportionately more than others, with Presidio Heights and Cow Hollow way above all other neighborhoods in the city.

 <br>